zgydd/hello-world/README.md

 Learnning

 Hello world
-    - `This is the learnning for GitHub by guide.`.
+    This is the learnning for GitHub by guide.